-The above left plot1 shows a resistance-v-temperature graph of the new material alongside standard YBCO.
+The above left plot shows a resistance-v-temperature graph of the new material alongside a plot of standard YBCO.
 Its transition to a superconductive state has a very gradual resistance drop when compared to pristine YBCO.

 Unlike standard YBCO and Y358, the structure of Y258 is not colinear along the C axis.
 Shown at left, it is an intergrowth of 3212C and 2212C structures, with branching of the CuO2 chains in the 2212C sub-structure.
 It can be most easily characterized as a "247" with one extra barium atom and one extra copper atom.

 Below is a plot of Y257, which was the prototype for this discovery.
 Its response curve is conventional, but with a lower Tc near 96K.

 The magnetization curve of Y258 is also unusual.
 In most conventional superconductors, a diamagnetic component suddenly appears near the resistive Tc.
 In this discovery there is a gradual decrease in magnetism and a small kink in the curve near 89.5 Kelvin.
 That temperature is significant in that it's also the magnetic Tc of Y358 and its calcium-doped analog Y2CaBa4Cu7O16+.
 Those two superconductors were also enhanced versions of YBCO whose Tc improvements were resistive only.
 The magnetic Tc remained at 89.5K in both of them.
 Click HERE to read more about this odd behavior.